 The high market value, due to its scarcity, makes shark fin a symbol of wealth and stature.
 However, with the growth of Asia’s economy, the population is indulging more in such trendy and exotic cuisine.
-In addition to Asia’s indulgence, is the world’s newfound interest in maintaining youth between-the-sheets.
+In addition to Asia’s indulgence, is the world’s newfound interest in maintaining youth between the sheets.

 This high demand for the sharks’ dorsal, pectoral, and tail fins are causing a great depletion in one of the globe’s greatest predators.
-The high price of fins outweighs the value of the rest of the shark.
+The high price of finning outweighs the value of the rest of the shark.

-It is acknowledged that that as a nutritious food, the meat and the animal’s organs encourage a healthy nervous system and brain function–increasing overall organ productivity and vitality.
+It is acknowledged that as nutritious food, the meat and the animal’s organs encourage a healthy nervous system and brain function–increasing overall organ productivity and vitality.
 Bottom line: If a shark’s fins possessed the healing powers of the shark’s liver then perhaps it could be more active on human sex organs.

 So, despite the hype, I ask you to consider sticking to the oysters, chocolate-dipped fruit, and sparkling wine you originally planned.
 I think Marvin and Barry may help more than a plate of a shark-endangering fin.

 And if you’re ready to explore sone exotic – and effective – aphrodisiacs, take a look at our list of Foods of Love for effective aphrodisiac ingredients like absinthe, goji berry and horny goat weed.

 - Heirloom Tomato Gazpacho – a vegan soup for summer - September 5, 2022

 - Cacao Aphrodisiac: discover the sexual benefits of cocoa - January 21, 2022